dylanwilson21/roony-governance/docs/MCP_INTEGRATION.md

 *Note: For production use, consider using a proper MCP client library instead of curl.*

-### Using with OpenAI Assistants

-While OpenAI doesn't natively support MCP, you can:

-1. Create a function that wraps the MCP call
-2. Use the Roony REST API directly (see API.md)

 ## Error Handling

 MCP errors follow the JSON-RPC 2.0 error format: